How to Get Around Rocky Mountain National Park

 Driving in Estes Park can be a little challenging as it is a small town with a lot of visitors.
 To help address the bottleneck of people driving around and around looking for parking, the Town has implemented a paid parking system in the downtown area.
 Park your vehicle in one of these spaces and then find either a pay station or a sign which lists the various ways you can pay.
 As well as the pay station, there is app for your phone called Park Mobile which is very easy to use.
 Alternatively, there is a number that you can text to pay for your parking place.
 The nice thing about using the app is that you can put more time on your parking place wherever you are right from your phone, if you plan to stay longer than you paid for.

 If you’d like to avoid paying for parking, there are alternatives.
 The first is to park in the large parking garage behind the town visitor center.
 It is multi-story and often has space.
-From there you can walk on the paved riverwalk and be in town in just a couple of minutes.
+From there you can walk on the paved riverwalk and be in town in just a couple of minutes, or use the seasonal trollies that operate in Estes Park.
 Another option is to park at the Fairgrounds.
 There is almost always space here and a free town shuttle comes by regularly to take you the short distance into town.

 (Map created using: QGIS.org, 2021.
 QGIS Geographic Information System.
 QGIS Association. http://www.qgis.org)